mamun001/ansible_playbook_gce_disk_network_ip/README.md

     a VCE instance

-To run:
+To RUN (create):

    1. Edit the yml file and add in your GCP project and name json file name (for creds)
-   2. Run the execute bash script in this folder
+   2. Run the execute bash script in this folder (executes the playbook)

+To DESTROY/DELETE:

+   1. delete_stuff_created_by_this.sh